rfc-editor/draft-ietf-tls-subcerts/draft-ietf-tls-subcerts.md

 # Operational Considerations

-The operational considerations documented in this section should be taken into consideration when using Delegated Certificates.
+The operational considerations documented in this section should be taken into consideration when using Delegated Credentials.

 ## Client Clock Skew